 Roll a little over half of the pastry out on a lightly floured surface.
 You want the pastry to be roughly 3mm thick.

-Tip: Rolling the pastry between two sheets of parchment paper prevents you from having to use too much flour, making the pastry dry.
+Tip: Rolling the pastry between two sheets of parchment prevents you from having to use too much flour, making the pastry dry.
 The pastry will also lift off the surface much easier.

 Cut out 12 circles with a 3-inch round pastry cutter.
 These are your mince pie bases.